simpligility/maven-training/prereq.md

 # Intro to Maven Prerequisites

 If you've enrolled in Takari's Intro to Maven you'll need to make sure that you prepare for this class.
+Our instructors are going to assume that you have installed the necessary prerequisites and that you have a workstation available to follow along with any of the demonstrations during class.
 Before class begins there are three things you'll need to do:

 * Install the Java Development Kit 1.7.0 (Latest Update)